Uncharted: Novel

 A novel titled Uncharted: The Fourth Labyrinth was published in October 2011.
 The novel is written by Christopher Golden and published by Del Rey Books, and follows the search for Daedalus's Labyrinth, a maze used to hold the Minotaur, a monster from Greek mythology.

 Film adaptation

 Ruben Fleischer directed a film adaptation of the games, from a script by Art Marcum and Matt Holloway.
 The film starred Tom Holland (who also serves as an executive producer) as Nathan Drake and Mark Wahlberg as Victor Sullivan.
 Antonio Banderas, Sophia Taylor Ali, and Tati Gabrielle were cast in supporting roles.
 It was theatrically released in the United States on February 18, 2022, produced by Columbia Pictures, Atlas Entertainment, and Arad Productions.
 PlayStation Productions executive produced, while Sony Pictures Releasing distributed.
-Principal photography began on March 16, 2020, shooting in Berlin, but was shut down in mid-March due to the COVID-19 pandemic.
-It was believed filming had resumed on July 15, but Sony Pictures clarified that, while production had not yet resumed, they were undergoing preparations with the hope to start production soon.
-Production resumed on July 20, shooting in areas around Germany.
-On August 5, Banderas temporarily left production after he tested positive for COVID-19.
-Banderas later recovered from COVID-19 in late August, with the intention of returning to production imminently.
-On September 16, filming moved to Berlin, with set photos being released online.
-Filming wrapped on October 29, 2020.
-On May 26, 2022, Sony announced that a sequel is in early development.
+In August 2023, producer Charles Roven said the studio was "definitely looking to make" a sequel.
+Sony confirmed a sequel was in development by June 2024.